jobbet/nxt/README.md

    Be sure to stop you client before updating.
 If you already have an installation of this software, the script will issue an /etc/init.d/nxtclient stop.
 So you do not have to think about in that case.

+CONFIGURATION

+   The nxt client java process can be configured with several parameters.
+This is done in /etc/nxt/nxt.conf Issue an /etc/init.d/nxtclient restart after changes is made.

 j0b